-- 13.2.1 In general, the fuel oil pipeline shall have no communication with other piping systems.
-Where the fuel oil tanks are used also for water ballast, the requirements of 13.1.2 shall be complied with. - 13.2.2 Welded joints shall be generally applied for the assembly of piping for fuel oil with a flash point below 60 °C and for oil heated above 60 °C, whereas the number of detachable joints shall be reduced to a minimum.
-Such pipes containing oil under a pressure of 0,18 N/mm2 and above shall not be placed in a concealed position, they shall be readily accessible and their locations shall be adequately illuminated. - 13.2.3 The fuel pipes shall not be laid above the internal combustion engines, turbines, exhaust gas pipes, steam pipes (except heating steam coils), steam boilers and boiler uptakes.
+13.2.1 In general, the fuel oil pipeline shall have no communication with other piping systems.
+Where the fuel oil tanks are used also for water ballast, the requirements of 13.1.2 shall be complied with.

+13.2.2 Welded joints shall be generally applied for the assembly of piping for fuel oil with a flash point below 60 °C and for oil heated above 60 °C, whereas the number of detachable joints shall be reduced to a minimum.
+Such pipes containing oil under a pressure of 0,18 N/mm2 and above shall not be placed in a concealed position, they shall be readily accessible and their locations shall be adequately illuminated.

+13.2.3 The fuel pipes shall not be laid above the internal combustion engines, turbines, exhaust gas pipes, steam pipes (except heating steam coils), steam boilers and boiler uptakes.
 In exceptional cases, it is allowed to lay the fuel pipes above the said equipment provided that in these positions the pipes have no detachable joints or are shielded and that in necessary places provision is made for trays preventing the spillage of fuel on the equipment or other sources of ignition.

-13.2.4 The fuel pipes which damage may cause fuel leakage from tanks, slop and supply service tanks of 500 1 and more located above double bottom shall be fitted with a tap or valve installed directly on a tank which can be closed from a safe position outside such space if fire happens in a space where such tanks are located.
+13.2.4 The fuel pipes which damage may cause fuel leakage from tanks, slop and supply service tanks of 500 l and more located above double bottom shall be fitted with a tap or valve installed directly on a tank which can be closed from a safe position outside such space if fire happens in a space where such tanks are located.
 In special cases when deep tanks are located in a propeller shaft tunnel, in pipe tunnel or any other similar space then the valves shall be located on deep tanks however there shall be an option to control the additional valve fitted on a pipeline or pipelines outside the tunnel or other similar space.
-If such additional tank is fitted in the machinery space, it shall be controlled from a position outside such space.
-Remote control of the fuel tank for the emergency diesel generator shall be located in a separate space apart from the remote controls for other tank valves located in the machinery space.
+Such a cock or valve may be fitted on straight branch pipes welded to the shell plating, provided they are rigid enough and have the minimum length.
+If such additional tank is fitted in the machinery space, it shall be located in a separate space apart from the remote controls for other tank valves located in the machinery space.